 PIAZZA DEL CAMPO, SIENA (ITALY)

-Siena is one of the most amazing cities to visit in Tuscany (and is a great addition to any Italian road trip), and its main square, Piazza del Campo, is one of the most outstanding medieval European squares you’ll get to see.
+Siena is one of the most amazing cities to visit in central Italy (and is a great addition to any Italian road trip), and its main square, Piazza del Campo, is one of the most outstanding medieval European squares you’ll get to see.

 It’s known for its unique shape of a seashell, which faces the beautiful Palazzo Pubblico and its tower, Torre del Mangia.